Zephyr Audio DSP Development on Chromebooks¶

 Copy Integration Scripting to Chromebook¶

-There are two python scripts needed on the device, to be run inside the Crouton environment installed above.
+There is a python scripts needed on the device, to be run inside the Crouton environment installed above.
 Copy them:

 Build and Sign Zephyr App¶

 Zephyr applications build conventionally for this platform, and are signed with “west flash” with just a few extra arguments.
 Note that the key in use for the Tiger Lake DSP is the “3k” key from SOF, not the original that is used with older hardware.
 The output artifact is a “zephyr.ri” file to be copied to the device.